-Convertible Note Hedges and Warrants
+2022 Convertible Note Hedges and Warrants

-In connection with the offering of the Convertible Notes, we concurrently entered into the following privately-negotiated separate transactions: convertible note hedge transactions with respect to our common stock ("Convertible Note Hedges"), covering a total of approximately 1.55 million shares of our common stock, and warrant transactions (the "Warrants"), whereby we sold to the counterparties to the Convertible Note Hedges warrants to acquire approximately 1.55 million shares of our common stock at an initial strike price of \$176.68 per share.
-The strike price was subject to adjustment during the fourth quarter of 2019 to \$175.37 per share when we declared a quarterly dividend of \$0.54 per share.
+In connection with the offering of the 2022 Convertible Notes, we concurrently entered into the following privately-negotiated separate transactions: convertible note hedge transactions with respect to our common stock ("2022 Convertible Note Hedges"), initially covering a total of approximately 1.55 million shares of our common stock, and warrant transactions ("2022 Warrants"), whereby we sold to the counterparties to the 2022 Convertible Note Hedges warrants to acquire approximately 1.55 million shares of our common stock at an initial strike price of \$176.68 per share.
+As of December 31, 2020, no 2022 Convertible Note Hedges or 2022 Warrants have been exercised.
+The 2022 Warrants will expire in ratable portions on a series of expiration dates commencing on December 15, 2022.